Youth unemployment: Territorial trends and regional resilience

 Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, United Kingdom, Greece, Croatia, Hungary, Ireland, Italy, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Poland, Portugal, Romania, Sweden, Slovenia, Slovakia

 This project examined the spatial and temporal effects of the economic crisis on youth unemployment and inactivity of the regions in Member States of the European Union.
 ICON-INSTITUT contributed to explore the situation of youth in the labour market and why some regions have demonstrated comparatively stronger resilience to the economic downturn.

-Currently around four million young people are unemployed in the EU and the youth unemployment rate is more than double the overall unemployment rate.
-Moreover, some six million young people are not in employment, education or training (so called NEETs).
-These experiences and challenges young people face, calls for more imaginative and effective policies.
+Currently around 4 million young people are unemployed in the EU and the youth unemployment rate is more than double the overall unemployment rate.
+Some six million young people are not in employment, education or training (so called NEETs).
+The experiences and challenges young people face, calls for more imaginative and effective policies.